BabylonJS/Documentation/content/start/chap2/combine.md

+---
+title: Getting Started - Chapter 2 - Combining Meshes
+image:
+description: Continue your Babylon.js learning by combining meshes in your scene.
+keywords: welcome, babylon.js, getting started, start, chapter 2, combine, combine meshes, merge
+further-reading:
+    - title: More on Merging Meshes
+      url: /how_to/how_to_merge_meshes
+video-overview:
+video-content:
+---

 # Getting Started - Working with Code

-# Combining Meshes Using Merge Meshes
+## Combining Meshes Using Merge Meshes
 This is a straight forwarded way of combining two or more meshes.

 ```javascript